mhm-ufz/mHM/doc/INSTALL.md

 Afterwards you can continue with the compilation.

-## Installation commands
+## Compilation commands

 It could be necessary to set your desired fortran compiler with an environment variable, e.g.:
 ```bash
 export FC=gfortran
 ```

-If you already have all dependencies installed (otherwise see below), we prepared a set of scripts to automatize the build and compilation process to generate an executable in the root directory with the following naming scheme:
+We prepared a set of scripts to automatize the build and compilation process to generate an executable in the root directory with the following naming scheme:

 - Release version `mhm`:
   ```bash